partrickJhonson/beef/Notifications.md

-The Notifications extension offers methods for event notification over various channels, such as Twitter, email, Pushover and Slack.
+The notifications extension offers methods for event notification over various channels, such as Twitter, email, Pushover and Slack.

 ```yaml
 beef: